pmcilwaine/hermes/docs/manual/2_document.md

 ![MultiPage Form](assets/multipage-form.png "MultiPage Form")

+It may take some time for the submit to be successful as its saving the data into the Database as well as storing a document object within Amazon S3.

 \newpage

 ## Modify Document

 ![Document List](assets/document-list.png "Document List")

 To modify a document find the document you want to modify and click the "Edit" button.
-You will be then shown the appropriate document
+You will be then shown the appropriate document.
+If you get a No permission message displayed, it means the account you have logged in with does not allow you to modify documents.

 \newpage